 What Causes Sibling Animosity?

-There are many things that cause sibling animosity during the inheritance process.
+Many things cause sibling animosity during the inheritance process.
 Common problems include lack of communication between siblings, which causes skepticism on how things are being handled.
-Others include failure to agree if and how property should be sold and maintained, and failure to agree on who should be paying for the final expenses.
+Others include failure to agree if and how property should be sold and maintained and failure to agree on who should be paying for the final expenses.

 This shortlist certainly is far from all-encompassing, but hopefully, it helps you understand the plethora of issues that could occur.
 To try to prevent these problems, I advocate using a three-step process for estate planning.